toebeann/BepInEx.SubnauticaZero/README.md

    4. Run the game via Steam

 At this moment you will not see any clear indication that BepInEx is working.
 It is suggested to test by installing a simple plugin such as [Configuration Manager](https://www.nexusmods.com/subnautica/mods/1112) and then pressing F5 to open the Configuration Manager window.

+If you also wish to use QModManager, you will need to additionally follow these steps to get QModManager to work on macOS:

+1. Install QModManager if you haven't already - **DON'T OVERWRITE ANY FILES!**
+2. Launch the game once, then quit once you get to the main menu
+3. Navigate to `<path to game folder>\BepInEx\plugins\QModMAnager` in Finder
+4. Rename the file `QModInstaller.dll` to `QModInstaller.dll.BACKUP`
+5. Rename the file `QModInstaller.dll.PATCHED` to `QModInstaller.dll`

+QModManager should now work on macOS!

 ## Useful links